Gapminder/ddf-validation/README.md

 First of all you should install this package: `npm i ddf-validation`

-API for `ddf-validation` has one method that expects particular type of validator and 3 types of validator:
+`ddf-validation` can be used via an API in three different ways:

  * JSON based validator (`JSONValidator`)
- * stream based validator (`StreamValidator`)
+ * Stream based validator (`StreamValidator`)
- * validator that returns only kind of current DDF dataset: `correct/true` or `incorrect/false`
+ * Validator that checks whether dataset has errors and if there are some - returns `true`, otherwise - `false`

 Some examples of API using: